Make Japanese Friends Online and Go Beyond Language Exchange

 Wherever you are and whatever medium you use, your goal is to get your foot in the door and find (or be found by) like-minded people.

-In order to connect with someone, you need to stand out in some way so that your potential partners have something engaging to respond to.
+To connect with someone, you need to stand out in some way so that your potential friends have something engaging to respond to.
 If you aren’t a super outgoing person by nature, it’s worth learning how to make small talk so that you can make a good first impression.

-The goal of your introductory messages should be to show your partner that you’re interested in some unique part of their personality, not because they happen to speak Japanese and you want to practice that volitional form you just learned.
+The goal of your introductory messages should be to show your partner that you’re interested in some unique part of their personality, not because they happen to speak Japanese and you want to practice.

 Almost 130 million people live in Japan, so there’s bound to be someone out there who you’ll click with.